 You can also save 10% off when you buy Café Bustelo at Target when you purchase Café Bustelo K-Cup® Pods with the Target Cartwheel app.

 So wake up tomorrow morning create this yummy Avena and enjoy it with a cup of Café Bustelo and print this to-do list printable and get your day going on the right foot!

 Your turn: Share with us what is your favorite Puerto Rican breakfast recipe you enjoy with coffee?

-For this Puerto Rican breakfast favorite we used condensed milk as this was what my grandma used to add!
+For this Puerto Rican breakfast favorite, we used evaporated milk as this was what my grandma used to add!
 You can use whole milk as well and add as much sugar and cinnamon as you would like!

 You have to continue to stir to make sure that the oatmeal doesn’t become lumpy.
 Also, if the texture is not the same as Puerto Rican you can grind the oats in a blender or small food processor, and this will do the trick!

-- 1 3/4 cup milk or condensed milk
+- 1 3/4 cup milk or evaporated milk

 - 1 cup of oats